-- The action of the morality play centres on a hero, such as Mankind (Everyman). - His weaknesses are assaulted by personified diabolic forces as the Seven Deadly Sins. - He may choose redemption thanks to he aid of such figures as the Four Daughters of God (Mercy, Justice, Temperance, and Truth). - The plays were usually short. - Serious themes tempered by elements of farce. - Everyman is the greatest of all morality plays and it is still performed.
+- The action of the morality play centres on a hero (Everyman).

+- His weaknesses are assaulted by personified diabolic forces.

+- He struggles for redemption

+- The plays were:

+- 1. short.

+- 2. Serious themes and farce coexist.

+- Everyman is the greatest of all Morality plays and it is still performed.